cvkittler/Metamorphic-Manufacturing/README.md

 - testTooling
   - Determines if the EOAT will perform the preprogrammed motion tests

-# Running the code
+## 2.2 Manipulator Positioning before starting the program
-- Ideal starting position for the manipulators is ~10mm from the outermost positions, although any position at least 10mm from innermost position is fine.
+- Ideal starting position for the manipulators is ~10mm from the outermost positions, although any position **at least 10mm from actuating the inner limit switches** is fine.
 - Instructions assume you cloned as specified above.
 If you haven't, ignore the first line and navigate to the /mmmqp_eoat/src/runscripts/ folder

-## Local roscore
+## 2.3 Running the program with a local roscore
-ie using the EOAT without the ABB 1600
+ie using the EOAT without the ABB 1600.
+Commands must be issued from the command line on the raspberry pi.
+See Section 3.2

 Run the following commands in a terminal:
 ```